The Best French Fruit Tart Recipe

 The best time to assemble your fruit tart

-One key to making the best fruit tart you must keep in mind is that once you add the cream filling to your tart shell, then the fruit and the glaze, this dessert is ready to serve.
+You must keep in mind is that once you add the cream filling to your tart shell, then top with the fruit and the glaze, this dessert is ready to serve.
 And it should be served within hours of assembly for the best crisp crust and freshest, brightest fruit flavors.

-This classic fruit tart is an excellent recipe for a couple to make together as a weekend baking project.
-And it’s a “wow” sort of dish perfect for wooing someone at the end of a romantic meal.
+This classic fruit tart is an excellent recipe for couples to make together as a weekend baking project.
+Set aside an afternoon together for some whipping, kneading and licking, (I’m talking about the tart, of course).

 Pairing your fresh fruit tart with wine

-If you really want to take this French dessert recipe to the next level, plan a wine pairing to serve with your freshly baked tart.
-I like to serve this French pastry with a glass of late harvest Riesling or other dessert wine that echoes the apricot note from the glaze.
+I love the combination Leah puts together of fresh fruits with somehow both light and rich pastry cream and the distinctive tang of an apricot glaze.
+This truly is the best fruit tart recipe.
+But if you really want to take this French dessert recipe to the next level, plan a wine pairing to serve with your freshly baked tart.
+I like to serve this French pastry with a glass of late-harvest Riesling or other dessert wine that echoes the apricot note from the glaze.

 Classic French Fruit Tart with Pastry Cream